 3. Spinal Muscular Atrophy

-Spinal muscular atrophy (SMA) is a collection of neuromuscular illnesses that lead to loss of motor neurons and progressive weakening of the muscles.
+Spinal muscular atrophy (SMA) is a combination of neuromuscular diseases that lead to the loss of motor neurons and gradual weakening of the muscles.

 SMA is divided into five categories, depending on the severity.

 All Spinal Muscular Atrophy (SMA) type 1 patients and all those with SMA type 2 with paradoxical respiration can develop pectus excavatum if left untreated.
 (8)

 This is caused by the action of the diaphragm that is not regulated by the intercostal muscles.